andreabellome/astra/README.md

 # ASTRA
-ASTRA (Automatic Swing-by TRAjectories) is a MATLAB-based toolbox for optimally build multi-gravity assist (MGA) trajectories.
+ASTRA (Automatic Swing-by TRAjectories) is a MATLAB-based toolbox for optimally building multi-gravity assist (MGA) trajectories.
 This has been built as a result of Andrea Bellome's Ph.D. thesis [[1]](#1).
 ASTRA is based on Dynamic Programming (DP) to optimize MGA trajectories, both in single-objective (SODP) and multi-objective (MODP).

 To cite this folder please use the references [[1]](#1) and [[2]](#2).